 Credit risk

-In the field of finance, the company primarily has credit relationship with RWE AG.
-RWE AG, based on the current rating, can obtain funding from external parties.
+In the field of finance, the Company primarily has credit relationship with RWE AG.
+RWE AG, based on the current rating (Moody's: Baa2, Fitch: BBB+; RWE AG Bonds and Rating), can obtain funding from external parties.

 Liquidity risk